mgaitan/radpress/README.rst

 editor.
 The default markup syntax is `reStructuredText`_ and you can preview your entry simply before published it.

+Radpress' default theme is based on `Author theme_` of Mike McAlister.
+Thank you for the support.

 Features
 --------
 - Zen mode for writing articles